 We envisage a world where everyone can access medications and all pharmacy services without the need to visit a physical pharmacy location.

 Dr. Asanga is an experienced pharmacist and recently graduated from Yale University with a Master of Public Health degree.
-He is the CEO and co-founder of UrPharm which won the Thorne Prize at Startup Yale 2020.
+Winner of the Thorne Prize at Startup Yale 2020 for best student-led innovation in healthcare.
+He co-founded UrPharm - a mobile app that makes it easy to locate authentic life-saving medications in Cameroon.
 He also holds a Doctor of Pharmacy degree from Roseman University of Health Sciences and an MBA with more than five years of healthcare experience.
 He is an innovator and passionate about creating healthcare ventures that create impact in vulnerable communities.

-Waleed is a technology entrepreneur with 15 years of wide-ranging experience in launching technology startups, all aspects of software development, working with innovative engineering teams and managing various medium to large sized software development projects.
-He is the founder of Decimalz, a software development company specializing in development of business applications, enterprise applications, ERP, e-commerce solutions, web and mobile applications.
+Tama is a technology entrepreneur with more than 16 years of wide-ranging experience in all aspects of software development, working with innovative engineering teams and managing various medium to large sized software development projects.
+He co-founded UrPharm - a mobile app that makes it easy to locate authentic life-saving medications in Cameroon.

 Dr. Andrus is currently an Advanced Clinical Pharmacist with experience in multiple areas of inpatient pharmacy.
 After obtaining a Doctor of Pharmacy and MBA from Roseman University of Health Sciences, he went on to complete a PGY-1 Pharmacy Residency at St. Luke’s Magic Valley Medical Center.
 He is a Board Certified Pharmacotherapy Specialist and has more than five years of healthcare experience working in various hospital systems.